 After submitting your Application online, you will receive an e-mail stating that you have signed-up to join MDHSA.

 Your Membership Fee can be paid online via Pay Pal, OR you may mail a check for your Membership Fees to the MDHSA Office.
-Please indicate in the “memo” area that is for a membership and for what year (eg. 2013-14 .
+Please indicate in the “memo” area that it is for a membership and for what year (eg. 2016-17 .
 After it has been determined that your payment has been made, your Membership will be approved, and you will receive an e-mail providing you with the Password to the Members’ Only section of the website, as well as the Password needed to access the MDHSA Resource Center.

 7. Receiving Your Newsletters: